 CHEP provides annual check-ups for children whose families could not otherwise afford it, treatment for illnesses, training for parents and teachers to spot diseases before they become life-threatening, and vitamins and supplementary food in areas prone to malnourishment.

-For just £40, you can provide a Kenyan child with vital medical care.
-Donate today:
+For just £40, you can provide a child in Kenya with vital medical care.